Dreamer Ally Training for Faculty and Staff (Registration required; see links below)

 At this training, faculty and staff will:

-- Explore the unique challenges facing students at the University of Oregon whose immigrant legal status is precarious or unresolved
+- Explore the unique challenges facing students at the University of Oregon whose immigrant legal status is precarious or unresolved, or who fear for immediate family members in such a status

 - Review the basic laws and policies affecting these students